Howard-Liang/ICDC2019_univ_cell_based/README.md

 ## Description

-This is a project for 2019 ic contest university group prelim, which implements an image convolutional circuit.
+This is a project for 2019 ic contest university group, which implements an image convolutional circuit.

 ## Executing Program